lqc/sonar-angular-example/README.md

-# sonar-angular-example
+# SonarCube + Angular Example

-Example Angular project with SonarQube config
+Example Angular project with SonarQube configuration.

+The SonarTS scanner uses an LCOV report for code coverage.